Google Business Profile

 GBP listings require ongoing attention.
 They are not set-and-forget assets.
 Google allows third parties (and sometimes auto-populates changes from user suggestions) to edit your listing.
 Review your listing for accuracy at least monthly, and set up notifications in the GBP dashboard to be alerted when suggestions or changes are submitted.

-Use the GBP Insights section to track how users find and interact with your listing: search queries, views, direction requests, and calls.
+Use the Performance tab in your GBP dashboard to track how users find and interact with your listing: search queries, views, direction requests, calls, and website clicks.
 This data does not appear in Google Search Console and provides unique visibility into local search performance.